kamilsarelo/dynatrace-time-tracking/README.md

  javascript:void function(){alert('hello');}();
  ```

-2) click the bookmarklet to use it (will forward to Timecockpit first, if not open yet)
+2) click the bookmarklet to use it (will forward to Timecockpit first, in case not open yet)

-3) copy Timecockpit-strings from spreadsheet and paste them into the bookmarklet's window
+3) copy Timecockpit-strings from the spreadsheet and paste them into the bookmarklet's window

 4) click BOOK